 He leaves behind his fiancé and love of the last 24 years, Diane Ziebell.
 Children: Kris (Joe) Zell, Kyhl (Tiff) Thomson.
 Beloved Grandchildren: Jake and Jonathan (JT) Zell, Zack and Zoe Thomson.
 Siblings: Karen (Grant) Eidsness, Kyhl (Marlene) Thomson, Kevin (Pam) Thomson.
 Goddaughter: Rhonda Bowser.
 Former daughter-in-law, Mari Wanzek.
 Kay’s family and many nieces and nephews.
 He was preceded in death by his parents, his wife Kay, and son Kane Lloyd Thomson.

 Visitation will be held on Sunday, November 10, 2019, 4:00 -7:00 pm at the Anderson Funeral Home in Alexandria and will continue on Monday, November 11th, from 10:00 – 11:00 a.m. at Calvary Lutheran Church in Alexandria Funeral service will 11:00 a.m. at Calvary Lutheran Church in Alexandria, MN.
 Burial will be at Kinkead Cemetery.

-To send flowers to Kent's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kent Erwin Thomson, please visit our floral store.